jbhunt/mymltk/README.md

 # mymltk
-This my personal machine learning (ML) toolkit that contains implementations of various ML techniques using PyTorch.
+This is my personal machine learning (ML) toolkit that contains implementations of various ML techniques using PyTorch.
 So far I've implemented these techniques:
 - Linear regression (via full-batch gradient descent)
 - Logistic regression
 - Classical (Rosenblatt) perceptron